lavinei/pybats_nbdev/README.md

 ### Trend Component

 PyBATS supports $0$, $1$, and $2$ trend coefficients in a DGLM. $1$ trend term is simply an intercept in the model.
-If there are $2$ trend terms, then the model contains and intercept *and* a local slope, which increments (is added to) the intercept at each time step.
+If there are $2$ trend terms, then the model contains and intercept *and* a local slope, which is the rate that the intercept changes over time.
 Because all coefficients are dynamic, both the intercept and local slope will change over time.

-The default setting is to only have an intercept term, which we can see from the model defined in the example above:
+The default setting is to have only an intercept term, which we can see from the model defined in the example above:

 ```python
 mod.ntrend